INTERVIEW: Russia’s independent news outlet Meduza reinvents itself again

 Frankly, it was a very tough moment for us.
 We even considered closing.
 With few options in hand, we decided to launch a crowdfunding campaign, hoping that our readers would contribute to it with their donations.

 To tell the truth, we had doubts if it could generate enough money to help us get through and last long.
-But, quite unexpectedly to us, we saw a huge wave of support – around 170,000 people from all over participated in the crowdfunding at least once and there were 33,000 people who did it on a monthly basis (30,000 of them were Russians living inside Russia).
-Thus, we received enough money to continue and plan our future.
+But, quite unexpectedly [for] us, we saw a huge wave of support – around 170,000 people from all over participated in the crowdfunding at least once and there were 33,000 people who did it on a monthly basis (30,000 of them were Russians living inside Russia).
+Thus we received enough money to continue and plan our future.

-But soon after the start of war in Ukraine we had to reinvent our business-model again.
-After the sanctions against Russian companies were imposed we couldn’t receive money from our readers inside Russian any more as Visa, Mastercard, PayPal and SWIFT are not working in Russia any more.
+But soon after the start of war in Ukraine we had to reinvent our business model again.
+After the sanctions against Russian companies were imposed we couldn’t receive money from our readers inside Russia any more as Visa, Mastercard, PayPal and SWIFT are not working in Russia any more.

 And once again we launched a crowdfunding campaign, an international one, asking people from wherever they are to stand up for the 30,000 Russians we lost.